GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/index.md

 * Use machine learning to train the Amazon Comprehend classifier
 * Use AWS Lambda to build a microservice, which invokes the Amazon Comprehend classifier
 * Use the Amazon API Gateway to expose a the Amazon Comprehend REST endpoint
-* Use the CX as Code configuration tool to deploy all of the required Genesys Cloud objects including the Architect inbound email flow
+* Use the CX as Code configuration tool to deploy all of the required Genesys Cloud objects, including the Architect inbound email flow

 ## Scenario
 A large financial services business has product offerings for 401Ks, IRAs, and 529 college savings accounts.
 It has three distinct contact center groups with agents who specialize in each of these financial service products.
 The business wants to improve how inbound emails are sorted and routed to agents in order to improve customer service.